SpencerDWallace/hours-tracker-linux/README.md

 ######################################################################

 How to use:
 run clockin to add a clockin time to the data file
 ex: (if currently in directory of the scripts) $ . clockin

 run clockout to add a clockout time to the data file
 ex: (if currently in directory of the scripts) $ . clockout

 compile doit.cpp
 ex: g++ doit.cpp -o foo

-run doit.cpp
+run program
 ex: ./foo

 Some additional options:
 When running program, a few arguments can be passed to skip user input
 - month and year can be passed as MM/YY
 - pay cycle can be passed as 1 (1-15) 2 (16-end) or 3 (entire month)